-Extended use, or continuous use such as for chronic pain, can pose risks especially for those 60 and over, those taking more than one medicine, and people with , heart, kidney or liver problems.
+OTC medicines are intended for short term or low dose use to avoid serious side effects.
+Extended use, or continuous use such as for chronic pain, can pose risks especially for those 60 and over, those exceeding recommended daily dosages, those taking more than one medicine, and people with heart, kidney or liver problems.
 These consumers have an increased risk of side effects when they take OTC medicines.

 Research has demonstrated that more than 16,500 people die each year and 103,000 are hospitalized from serious NSAID-related complications.
 Additionally, studies have shown that the use of OTC NSAIDs increases the risk of stomach bleeding by two to three times and that most serious side effects can occur without warning symptoms.

 The National Consumers League (NCL) in Washington, D.C. announced a campaign in 2002 to educate 30 million consumers who daily take NSAID pain relievers, about the possible danger of these products.
 They also launched a campaign in October 2013 to alert and warn teens to use OTC medications safely during the school year.